 A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

-If you are searching for clinical herbalism in Salt Lake City, you are likely looking for more than generic supplements or one-size-fits-all wellness advice.
+If you’re searching for a clinical herbalist in Salt Lake City, you are likely looking for more than generic supplements or one-size-fits-all wellness advice… after all, we can find that at any health food store or online!
 Clinical herbalism is a form of individualized care that works with the body as an integrated system: addressing physiology, patterns, and lived experience over time.
+All of this is done in a way that centers you, your experiences and goals, and your own lived experiences.
+Rather than suggesting broad-spectrum herbal remedies, a professional herbalist connects you to the specific herbs and formulas that speak to your goals.

-This practice offers structured, clinically grounded herbal support while also honoring the deeper spiritual and relational dimensions of herbal medicine: attention, presence, and connection with the living world.
+This practice offers structured, clinically grounded support while also honoring the deeper dimensions of spiritual herbalism medicine: heart-centered attention, ancestral presence, and connection with the living world of Nature.

 What Is Clinical Herbalism?

-Clinical herbalism is a client-centered practice that uses plants as therapeutic allies within a comprehensive assessment process.
-Rather than treating isolated symptoms, clinical herbalism seeks to understand patterns- how stress, digestion, sleep, immune function, hormones, and nervous system regulation interact.
+Clinical herbalism is a client-centered practice that works with plants as therapeutic allies within a comprehensive and traditional assessment process.
+Rather than treating (or suppressing) isolated symptoms, clinical herbalism seeks to understand patterns- how stress, digestion, sleep, immune function, hormones, and nervous system regulation interact.
+All of this is accomplished using ancient, ancestral language that helps us explore the root causes of disharmonies while simultaneously looking at the way back to whole wellness.

 • Ongoing adjustment based on response and change